-The Entomological Society of America (ESA) Certification Corporation offers two certification programs for professionals who work with insects:
+The Entomological Society of America (ESA) Certification Corporation offers several certification programs for professionals who work with insects:

 The e-modules cover basic mosquito biology, surveillance and control with an emphasis on Aedes aegypti and Aedes albopictus.
 The online training is available for free for both members and non-members.